ankane/outliertree-ruby/README.md

 ## Related Projects

-Check out [IsoTree](https://github.com/ankane/isotree) for outlier/anomaly detection using Isolation Forest if you need an outlier score for each observation.
+Check out [IsoTree](https://github.com/ankane/isotree) to get an outlier score for each observation.

 ## Resources